saulshanabrook/jupyterlab-accessibility/README.md

 We can also contribute to JupyterLab Accessibility in ways that don't involve code.
 Our presence helps make a pathway to translate making JupyterLab more accessible to "non-coders."
 Hopefully in the process we will learn some code, which could even turn into jobs.
 However this isn't a coding bootcamp so definitely feel free to supplement with online courses like Codeacademy.

 ## 🤓 Guides
-* [Guide 1](Guide1.md): Introduction to coding, ways of collaborating, Project Jupyter and accessibility.
+* [Guide 1](guide1.md): Introduction to coding, ways of collaborating, Project Jupyter and accessibility.
-* Guide 2
+* [Guide 2](guide2.md): How to use GitHub, programming languages, accessibility

 ## [😎 Meetings](./meetings.md)